spelunky-fyi/overlunky/README.md

 ## Current issues
   - If you're playing with keyboard, the keys you type in the overlay still activate in the game too.
+  - If you have problems with the entity list not populating, try starting the injector after reaching the camp.